pixl8/Preside-CMS/support/docs/source/reference/api/PresideObjectService.rst

 The Preside Object Service is the main entry point API for interacting with **Preside Data Objects**.
 It provides CRUD operations for individual objects as well as many other useful utilities.

+For a full developer guide on using Preside Objects and this service, see :doc:`/devguides/presideobjects`.

 Public API Methods
 ------------------